the French flag

 If a sorrowful event could have happened otherwise, then it is natural to grieve, for such pain might have been avoided.
 The course of events could have unfolded differently.
 A loved one who has just died might have been saved, had their death occurred by chance.

-Conversely, if nothing happens by chance, but their death follows inexorably from the chain of causes, leading unavoidably to this outcome from the very beginning, then sorrow is futile, for it has no foundation.
-No possible world exists in which this death does not occur.
+Conversely, if nothing happens by chance, but their death follows inexorably from the chain of causes, leading unavoidably to this outcome from the very beginning, then grief is pointless, for it has no basis.
+There is no possible world in which this death does not occur.

-To generalise: one may lament a pain that could have been avoided, but it is absurd to grieve over what is inevitable.
-There is no other existing state of affairs that could be preferable.
+To put it plainly: one may reasonably mourn a pain that could have been avoided, but it makes no sense to grieve over what was inevitable.
+There is no alternative state of affairs that could have been preferable.

 Marcus Aurelius expresses this idea in the Meditations: